SAP-samples/teched2023-AD180v/exercises/2_Build_Apps/2_build-apps-workflow-trigger/build-apps-workflow-trigger.md

-# Create SAP Build App to Trigger Process
+# Create app in SAP Build App to trigger Process
 <!-- description --> Trigger a process created in SAP Build Process Automation from an app created with SAP build Apps.

 ## Prerequisites